phpcompose/compose/docs/getting-started.md

 composer require phpcompose/compose:^1.0@rc
 ```

-Composer will install the framework along with Laminas PSR-7 components and League Plates.
+Composer will install the framework along with Laminas PSR-7 components.

 ## 2. Bootstrap the Front Controller